Last updated on April 14, 2023 by Wandering our World

 You’re ready for adventure, to explore new places and try new things, including new foods.
 Tahiti and Bora Bora, two islands within French Polynesia, may be just what you’re looking for.
 Sandy beaches, ocean activities, and Polynesian culture and cuisine await.

-Bora Bora consists of a more rural set up whereas Tahiti is more populated and the biggest of the French Polynesian islands, giving it more of an urban feel.
+Bora Bora consists of a more rural and luxury set up whereas Tahiti is more populated and the biggest of the French Polynesian islands, giving it more of an urban and local feel.
 But both have a fantastic cuisine culture.

 The local cuisine of Tahiti and Bora Bora is a mix of French, Asian, and Polynesian cultures due to the influence of different peoples who’ve come to the islands over the course of history.
 So the food consists of delectable dishes made from combining the best of each influence.

-Tahiti and Bora Bora Dishes You Need to Try
+Tahiti & Bora Bora Dishes That You Need To Try

 1. Poisson Cru